deardanieldavis/shapetypes/README.md

 console.log(result[0].area);
 // => 199
 ```
-[Try on Runkit](https://runkit.com/deardanieldavis/shapetypes-main) (note Runkit example is in Javascript rather than Typescript).
+[Try on Runkit](https://runkit.com/deardanieldavis/shapetypes-main) (note: Runkit is in Javascript rather than Typescript).

 ## If you're coming from Rhino
 If you've used Rhino, the Shapetypes syntax should feel familiar.
 There are a couple of important differences though: